 Sustainable, Inclusive, Science- and Evidence-Based Solutions for the 2030 Agenda

-From 14 to 23 July 2025, the IAU actively participated in the United Nations High-Level Political Forum on Sustainable Development (HLPF), held under the theme “Advancing sustainable, inclusive, science- and evidence-based solutions for the 2030 Agenda for Sustainable Development and its Sustainable Development Goals (SDGs) for leaving no one behind.”
-With a focus on SDG 3 (Health), SDG 5 (Gender Equality), SDG 8 (Decent Work and Economic Growth), SDG 14 (Life Below Water), and SDG 17 (Partnerships), the Forum provided a key opportunity to highlight the transformative potential of higher education institutions (HEIs) in advancing the 2030 Agenda.
+From 14 to 23 July 2025, the International Association of Universities (IAU) actively participated in the United Nations High-Level Political Forum on Sustainable Development (HLPF), held under the auspices of the Economic and Social Council.
+The 2025 Forum took place under the theme “Advancing sustainable, inclusive, science-and evidence-based solutions for the 2030 Agenda for Sustainable Development and its Sustainable Development Goals (SDGs) for leaving no one behind.”

 A Strong IAU Delegation and Active Engagement